harishbommakanti/harishbommakanti.github.io/content/projects.md

 ## Robot Learning Class Projects
 > Jan.
 2021 – May.
 2021
-- Employed AI techniques such as regression and neural networks using Scikit-learn and PyTorch to perform robotic tasks in simulation such as selectively picking up objects based on color.
+- Employed AI techniques to perform robotic tasks in simulation involving grasping and vision.
+- Achieved high accuracies of 80%+ with Regression/Neural Networks using Scikit-Learn and PyTorch.

 ---